 The Distinguished Club Program serves as the starting point for the District Recognition Program, which encompasses the Distinguished Area, Division, and District programs.
-The goals of these programs are based on Distinguished Clubs.
 This means that clubs' success is critical to the success of Areas, Divisions, and Districts.
 The chart below illustrates the relationship between club, Area, Division, and District: